 Independent of all governments and funded by members and supporters, this organization campaigns for an end to the Chinese occupation of Tibet and for the fundamental human rights of Tibetans to be respected.
 Founded in 1987, this office is a vibrant hub of campaigning activity led by the director who is assisted by a strong team of staff and volunteers (more than 20,000 supporters) contributing to the public education and advocacy for change in Tibet.
 There are always important cases (on average 10-12 per year) which require letters, emails and/or faxes to be written to relevant authorities as well as staging talks and fundraising events, and also promoting the work and membership of the organization.

 This independent, nonprofit charity's principal activity is to further the knowledge and practice of optimum nutrition through the education of public health officials.
 They also serve to preserve and protect the health of the general public by giving advice, assistance and treatment.
+Internship tasks: To support the Director of Communications and Fundraising in various projects, including a conference on pre and post natal nutrition.
+The intern will also help with the marketing of our Clinic product reviews and features, for our magazine, and help in developing website content.

 Ideal Candidate: The ideal candidate will have a background in nutrition and a passion for educating the public and promoting healthy eating.